Ouranosinc/Magpie/docs/configuration.rst

     .. versionadded:: 3.11

-    Name to display as sending user of notification emails.
+    Display name employed as sending user of notification emails.

+    If explicitly overridden by an empty string, the :envvar:`MAGPIE_SMTP_FROM` is used as replacement.

 .. envvar:: MAGPIE_SMTP_FROM